-Your mutual fund company might send you a Form 1099-DIV showing an amount in box 2c (Section 1202 gain).
-If so, the mutual fund you own sold qualified small-business stock.
-If this applies, you can usually exclude up to 50% of the capital gain from your income.
-You can do this if you held the stock for more than 5 years.
-You’re taxed on the remaining capital gain at whichever is lower: 28% or your marginal tax rate.
+Your mutual fund company might send you a Form 1099-DIV.
+This could show an amount in box 2c (Section 1202 gain).
+If so, the mutual fund you own sold qualified as small-business stock.
+If this applies, you might be able to exclude up to 100% of the capital gain from your income.
+You can do this if you held the stock for more than five years.
+You’re taxed on the remaining capital gain at whichever is lower:

 Your mutual fund company will send you a statement with the information you need to report this gain.

-To learn more, see IRS Form 8949 and Schedule D instructions.
+To learn more, see Form 8949 and Schedule D instructions at www.irs.gov.